JvanKatwijk/acars-sdrplay/README.md

      (if connection can be made to someone who is listening)
 * -n identaddr will send the output also to the specified internet address, assuming that a PLANEPLOTTER is listening.

+Device specific parameters are the gain settings:

+For the RTLSDR device

+* -g N does not have a meaning
+* -s N set  the gain, in tenths of dB's, supported values depend on the device

+For the AIRspy device

+* -g N does not have a meaning
+* -s N sets the gain on a scale 0 ..
+100

+For the HACKRF device

+* -g N sets the lna gain (range 0 ..
+40)
+* -s N sets the vga gain (range 0 ..
+62)

+For the SDRplay device

+* -g N sets the lnaState.
+The range of values depends on the device
+* -s N sets the GAIN REDUCTION (range 20 ..
+59)

 -------------------------------------------------------------------------
 -------------------------------------------------------------------------